-The axial deformation produced during the wetting-drying cycle of the five specimens can be seen in Figure 3.
-Observations of the specimens up to 8 cycles reached more than 300 days.
+The axial deformation resulting from the wetting-drying cycle of the five specimens is depicted in Figure 3.
+The observations of the specimens were conducted for a duration of over 300 days, encompassing up to 8 cycles.
 Each specimen produced a different initial %S, although it was formed and received the same amount of stress during the test.
 When the dry cycle was applied, shrinkage did not occur immediately.
-When the water was removed and the temperature was increased, the specimen underwent creep swelling, and shrinkage occurred after 2 to 3 days.
-The time required for the specimen to fully shrink was practically the same, namely 40 to 45 days.
-During testing, the swelling-shrinkage potential of each specimen was recorded and is given in Table 3.
+When the water was removed, and the temperature was increased, the specimen underwent creep swelling, and shrinkage occurred after 2 to 3 days.
+The time needed for the specimen to completely shrink was approximately the same, specifically 40 to 45 days.
+The swelling-shrinkage potential of each specimen was measured and recorded during testing, as shown in Table 3.
 Test results for sample S5 are also available in the analysis of expansive soil in three locations in West Java (Putri et al., 2024).